 The tendency toward sleepwalking, confusional arousals, and true sleep terrors often runs in families.
 The events are often triggered by sleep deprivation or by the sleep schedule’s shifting irregularly over the preceding few days.
 A coincidentally timed external stimulus, such as moving a blanket or making a loud noise, can also trigger a partial arousal (which again shows that the event is a sudden neural storm rather than a result of a complicated dream).

-Interestingly, a recent study published in the journal Pediatrics in January 2003, showed that children who have recurrent partial arousal states may also have other sleep disorders (including sleep disordered breathing and restless leg syndrome) that may benefit from a physician’s care.
+Interestingly, a study published in the journal Pediatrics, showed that children who have recurrent partial arousal states may also have other sleep disorders (including sleep disordered breathing and restless leg syndrome) that may benefit from a physician’s care.